the-rajabraza/realtimechatapp-mongodb/README.md

 # Real-Time Chat Web Application

-A real-time chat web application built with Flask, Flask-SocketIO, and Flask-MySQLdb.
+A real-time chat web application built with Flask, Flask-SocketIO, and Pymongo.
 This project allows users to join rooms and communicate with each other in real-time.

 ## Table of Contents